Anto-Jerin/Complete-business-analytics-of-AtliQ-Hardwares-the-computer-hardware-manufacturer/README.md

 ### Business Problems

 The decision to expand into Latin America yielded huge losses because management made decisions based on surveys and intuition.
 Move away from fragmented Excel sheets onto a unified analytics workflow, with a single source of truth.
 Incorporate a solution that's scalable to match the company's growth.
 Make swift and informed decisions.

-Move away from simple survey based information and intuition based decision making, which led to a huge loss in Latin America

-#### 1. Lack of insights on the
-  - Growth potential.
-  - Pragmatic and competent targets for companies and countries
-  - Cost-effectiveness of operations like determining
-&nbsp;
-     > - pre/post invoice discounts
-     > - promotional campaigns
-     > - performance bonuses
-     > - placement fees

-#### 2. Lack of Single Source of Truth
-  - Conflicting numbers in meetings
-  - Cross-departmental and cross-regional efforts are
-  - Impossible to ensure data completeness at the global executive level (Which led to heavy losses in expansion attempts in Latin America)

-#### 3. Unsure Factory production Rates & warehousing usage
-- Can't determine factory production rates with certainty
-- Potentially wasted warehouse capacity

 ## Project Deliverables: